ayush-ptdr-04/Namaste-react/netFlixGPT.md

 - fetch data from store in searchBar for changeLang

 - build movie suggesting component

+  - Google gemini(free) -> npm install @google/generative-ai

-  - creat opneAi account -> get oepnAi secret key -> save in constant file -> go on npm open ai and install -> fetch data to api + secret key, give query to the side of user -> So, get current Value to input(searchBar) using useRef() hook -> and creat query using currentValue , put in api for data fetching and <finally i got movies based on user searching>
+  - ❌it's not working: creat opneAi account -> get oepnAi secret key -> save in constant file -> go on npm open ai and install -> fetch data to api + secret key, give query to the side of user -> So, get current Value to input(searchBar) using useRef() hook -> and creat query using currentValue , put in api for data fetching and <finally i got movies based on user searching>
   - that Gptmovies send to TMDB Search Movie API in the form of [array]
   - search TMDB API database for each movie using split -> map then Promise.all()
-  - creat newReducer in gpt slice for storing movieName and GptMovies
+  - creat newReducer in gpt slice for storing {movieName and GptMovies}
+  - now show all movies in <movieSuggetion/>
+  - extract movis and name using useSelector from store.gpt
+  - pass title and movie to <movieList/>

+- create .env file for sensitive data
+- add memoization technique in hooks
+- Final portion of our netflixGPT is making Responsive

 # Features